Jamie Bartlett: Personal life

 Bartlett was born in England to a British father and a South African mother.
 He was formerly married to actress Camilla Waldman, known for her role in the Generations soap opera.
-The couple had a son, Hector, and later divorced.
+The couple had a son, Hector Bartlett, and later divorced.

 Death

-Jamie Bartlett died suddenly on 23 May 2022, at the age of 55.
+Jamie 'Yoink' Bartlett died suddenly on 23 May 2022, at the age of 55.
 After an autopsy was performed, it was concluded that Bartlett died from cardiac arrest.